Tiny Homes: Trailers vs. Foundations

-Both of these scenarios may seem like appealing options for those wanting to downsize, but which option is right for you: the tiny house on foundation or the tiny house on a trailer?
+Both of these scenarios may seem like appealing options for those wanting to downsize, but which option is right for you: the tiny house kit on a foundation or the tiny house kit on a trailer?
 To help you answer that question, we’ve put together a list of pros and cons.

 Tiny House on Foundation Pros and Cons

 Tiny houses on a foundation offer a lot to love, including several benefits compared to tiny houses on trailers that could be appealing to you.
 Let’s take a look at the good side of tiny houses on a foundation.

 Purchasing a tiny house kit for a foundation requires buying land, which should be viewed as an investment rather than an expense.
 Property can range in price depending on the location and how much you wish to purchase.
 In some cities, smaller vacant infill lots can be as cheap as $500.
 Over time, tiny houses on a foundation have a lower total cost of ownership because they require less maintenance and appreciate.
 Tiny houses on trailers require maintenance for the wear and tear of wheels and the trailer itself.
 They can also take a toll on the towing truck, which can also be costly.

 Key Takeaway: Tiny houses on a foundation have a lower total cost of ownership than tiny houses on trailers.